grinsted/src.glaciology.net/content/publication/2011-12-24-sea-level-projections-to-ad2500-with-the-rcp-scenarios.md

 title: Sea level projections to AD2500 with the RCP scenarios
 date: 2011-12-24T00:00:00+00:00
 author: aslak
-Citation:
-  - S. Jevrejeva, J.C.
+citation: S. Jevrejeva, J.C.
 Moore, A. Grinsted, Sea level projections to AD2500 with a new generation of climate change scenarios, Global and Planetary Change, Available online 21 September 2011, ISSN 0921-8181, 10.1016/j.gloplacha.2011.09.006.
 banner: /2013/11/NOAH-arcology.jpg
 tags:
   - ECP